The Most Difficult Player of All

 your material concerns.

-It would seem that is how Joe Workerbee generally sees himself.
-Essentially he identifies humanity in terms of the daily gathering.
+It would seem that this is also how Mr. Workerbee generally sees himself.
+And, generally he identifies humanity in terms of the daily gathering.

 In Joe’s very pragmatic view, we are all essentially just creatures of the daily grind.
 So, he tends to identify himself, and others, in the more up close and concrete terms of job quality, earning and buying power, and material accumulations.